raspberrypilearning/comic-character/en/step_3.md

 ### Superhero 'ability' section

-Next, users will choose an ability for their superhero!
+Next, the user will choose an ability for their superhero!

 + The `<select>` element is used to create the drop-down list.
 + The `<option>` elements are used to provide choices.